josepcoves/apex_multiple_textfields/README.md

 Session value storage example: TEXTFIELDVALUE1|TEXTFIELDVALUE2|TEXTFIELDVALUE3

 ###Features
-Possibility to specify ilimited number of textfields Possibility to specify custom separator
+Possibility to specify unlimited number of textfields Possibility to specify custom separator
 Possiblity to specify different length for each textfield Possiblity to specify different CSS classes for each textfield